 About the Positions: On a regular and recurring basis, this office fills the Supervisory Assistant United States Attorney (AUSA) positions which it has been allotted.
 These temporary, at will positions, make up the management team of the office, under the control, supervision and direction of the United States Attorney.
 AUSAs selected for one of these supervisory positions will be responsible for exercising dynamic leadership and efficiently and effectively managing the employees in their respective sections to accomplish the mission of the Department and the specific goals of this office, as set forth by the United States Attorney.

-Responsibilities and Opportunity Offered: The supervisory positions that will be available on an occasional basis include, Executive Assistant, Criminal Chief, Civil Chief, Appellate Chief, Branch Chief, and Senior Litigation Counsel.
-The reporting structure for these positions will be as shown on the office’s Organization Chart.
+Responsibilities and Opportunity Offered: The supervisory positions that will be available on an occasional basis include, Executive Assistant, Criminal Chief, Civil Chief, Appellate Chief, Branch Chief, Senior Litigation Counsel and unit supervisors.
+The reporting structure for these positions will be as shown on the office’s organization chart.
 The specific duties will be clarified by the United States Attorney or First Assistant United States Attorney.
 Each supervisor will be the leader and manager of the respective sections.

 Qualifications -- Required qualifications: Applicants must have at least three years experience as an AUSA or comparable legal experience.
 Interested AUSAs must have at least a fully successful performance rating for the last evaluation year.
 All applicants must be an active member of the bar (any jurisdiction) and not have received any disciplinary action within the past year from the date of the application.

-Training: Those AUSAs selected for a supervisory position for the first time will be required to attend the Justice Leadership Institute, or a Legal Issues for Manager’s Semnar.
+Training: Those AUSAs selected for a supervisory position for the first time will be required to attend the Justice Leadership Institute or a Legal Issues for Manager’s Seminar.

 Type of Position: All Supervisory AUSA appointments are temporary, at-will positions.